What's the best way to keep my vinyl records clean?

 Rehydrated dust that hasn't been removed from the playing surface after cleaning could result in some of it sticking to the stylus.
 This will only happen if you play the vinyl immediately after cleaning.
 There are two solutions to this 1; it can be removed with the stylus cleaner or 2; leave the rehydrated dust to dry overnight.
 Either way, clean the vinyl again, but be more aggressive with the microfibre cloth, neither it or the Vinyl Clear fluid can damage the vinyl record playing surface!

 Vinyl Clear tends to remove between 90-95% of debris during a cleaning cycle.
 Every time a record is cleaned more debris (and the harder to remove debris) is removed from the vinyl record grooves.
 Not surprisingly, no cleaning process is 100% efficient (even the best £3,000 ultrasound cleaner is rated at 98%) and Vinyl Clear is no different.

 "On the internet there are warnings against using alcohol to clean records and even distilled water.
 Does your product contain either?"

-Alcohol has been used as a drying agent in many vinyl record cleaning formulas for over 50 years and there is no reliable evidence that records are damaged by it.
+Back in the 1940's when records were made from Shellac (beetle shell) the use of alcohol would have been an issue because prolonged exposure to high concentrations of alcohol would soften Shellac.
+This is probably where this idea originated.
+But that was over 80 years ago!
+Since records were made from PVC in the 1950's, alcohol has been used as a drying agent in many vinyl record cleaning formulas and there is no reliable evidence that records are damaged by it.
 The majority of the scientific evidence supports this view.

 The IPA debate is quite complex as there are many different types of alcohol such as Isopropyl, Methanol, Ethanol that are used a part of vinyl cleaning products and many different formula and concentrations.
 It’s a topic that’s debated at length in the forums.